 \begin{proof}[Proof of Lemma \ref{lemma:DART-theoretical}] We note that the split criterion (\ref{eqn:DART}) is a function of expressions of the form $\bZ^\top \bQ \bY$, $\bZ^\top \bQ \bZ$, $\bY^\top \bQ \bY$.
 Each entry of all these expressions is a quadratic form in $\bQ$.

-For any two $n \times 1$ vectors $\bu$ and $\bv$, under Assumption \ref{item:assumption_chol}, we can write a quadratic form of $\bQ$ as where $\gamma=\|\brho\|_2^2$, ${\mathcal{A}}, {\mathcal{A}}' \subset \{1,2,\cdots,n \}$ with $|{\mathcal{A}}|, |{\mathcal{A}}'| \leq 2q$, $\tilde \gamma_{i,i'}$'s are fixed (independent of $n$) functions of $\bL$ and $\brho$ in \eqref{eqn:assumption_chol}, and $u_i$, $v_i$ for $i \leq 0$ are defined to be zero.
+For any two $n \times 1$ vectors $\bu$ and $\bv$, under Assumption \ref{item:assumption_chol}, we can write a quadratic form of $\bQ$ as where $\gamma=\|\rho\|_2^2$, ${\mathcal{A}}, {\mathcal{A}}' \subset \{1,2,\cdots,n \}$ with $|{\mathcal{A}}|, |{\mathcal{A}}'| \leq 2q$, $\tilde \gamma_{i,i'}$'s are fixed (independent of $n$) functions of $\bL$ and $\rho$ in \eqref{eqn:assumption_chol}, and $u_i$, $v_i$ for $i \leq 0$ are defined to be zero. \pstar

-First, we focus on the asymptotic limit of the node representative of the leaf-nodes given by (\ref{eqn:DART_mean}).
-We show that, alike the continuous case, in the binary case too, the GLS-loss based node representative converges to the mean of the response, conditional on the covariate belonging the specific leaf node.
-We will show that for a data-independent, pre-fixed tree with leaf nodes denoted by $\calB_1, \calB_2, \ldots, \calB_K$, we have
+First, we focus on the asymptotic limit of the node representative of the leaf nodes given by (\ref{eqn:DART_mean}).
+We show that alike the continuous case, in the binary case too, the GLS-loss-based node representative converges to the mean of the response, conditional on the covariate belonging to the specific leaf node.
+We will show that for a data-independent, a pre-fixed tree with leaf nodes denoted by $\calB_1, \calB_2, \ldots, \calB_K$, we have

-where, $\bm{\hat\beta}_{{l}}$ corresponds to the estimate (\ref{eqn:DART_mean}) corresponding to node $\calB_l, l = 1, 2, \cdots, K$.
+where, ${\hat\beta}_{{l}}$ corresponds to the estimate (\ref{eqn:DART_mean}) corresponding to node $\calB_l, l = 1, 2, \cdots, K$.

-As $\bm{\hat\beta} = \left( \mathbf{Z}^\top\bQ \mathbf{Z}\right)^{-1} \mathbf{Z}^\top\bQ \mathbf{Y}$, we consider the asymptotic limits of $\left(\frac{1}{n}\mathbf{Z}^\top\bQ \mathbf{Z}\right)^{-1}$ and $\frac{1}{n}\mathbf{Z}^\top\bQ \mathbf{Y}$ separately.
-We first consider the asymptotic limit of $\frac{1}{n}\mathbf{Z}^\top\bQ \mathbf{Y}$.
-Following \ref{eq:qf} we have:
+As ${\hat\beta} = \left( {Z}^\top\bQ {Z}\right)^{-1} {Z}^\top\bQ {Y}$, we consider the asymptotic limits of $\left(\frac{1}{n}{Z}^\top\bQ {Z}\right)^{-1}$ and $\frac{1}{n}{Z}^\top\bQ {Y}$ separately.
+We first consider the asymptotic limit of $\frac{1}{n}{Z}^\top\bQ {Y}$.
+Following \ref{eq:qf} we have: \pstar

-where $O_b(1)$ denotes a sequence of random variances which are uniformly bounded.
+where $O_b(1)$ denotes a sequence of random variables which are uniformly bounded.